 The province of Ontario has a system of Accident Benefits that was designed in order for injured motorists and their passengers to get the medical treatment and compensation that they need.
 However, the system is always evolving and becoming more and more complex with each iteration.
-Accident benefits allow for injury victims to receive medical treatment, recover lost wages, and receive attendant care as well as other benefits with the maximum entitlements depending on various factors.
+Accident benefits allow for injury victims to receive medical treatment, recover lost wages, and receive attendant care as well as other benefits with the maximum entitlements that can be secured in the unique circumstances of the case depending on various factors.

 Accident victims, who have been found not at fault for the crash, are entitled to file what is called a Tort Claim as well.
 A tort claim allows the victim to sue the at-fault driver and their insurance company in order to receive compensation for pain and suffering, lost income, ongoing and future medical bills, out of pocket expenses and other applicable compensation.